ignite/modules/x/fundraising/spec/04_messages.md

 // The amount of BiddingCoin cannot be smaller than that of the original bid.
 If the amount of BiddingCoin is the same that of the original bid, Price should be higher than that of the original bid.
 // If the amount of BiddingCoin is the same that of the original bid, Price should be higher than that of the original bid. type MsgModifyBid struct {
-	AuctionId       uint64   // id of the auction
+	AuctionID       uint64   // id of the auction
-	Bidder          string   // account that places a bid for the auction BidId           uint64   // id of the bid of the bidder Price           sdk.Dec  // bid price to bid for the auction Coin            sdk.Coin // targeted amount of coin that the bidder bids; the denom must be either the denom or SellingCoin or PayingCoinDenom
+	Bidder          string   // account that places a bid for the auction BidID           uint64   // id of the bid of the bidder Price           sdk.Dec  // bid price to bid for the auction Coin            sdk.Coin // targeted amount of coin that the bidder bids; the denom must be either the denom or SellingCoin or PayingCoinDenom
 }